 Thus, apart from many other good reasons, from an municipality’s economical point of view it pays to invest in traffic safety and in increasing cycling.

-Category: Children, Commuting, Cycling, Cycling Embassy of Denmark, Danish cycling culture, Danish Cycling Know How, Health, Infrastructure, Municipalities, Newsletter, Planning, Safety, Uncategorized
+Category: Children, Commuting, Cycling, Cycling Embassy of Denmark, Danish cycling culture, Danish Cycling Know How, Health, Infrastructure, Municipalities, Newsletter, Newsletters in English, Planning, Safety, Uncategorized